erinL168/ghostjump/README.md

 [...]

 In short, you, Bartholemew VI called the goddess a fat retard and demanded your mother because you needed her to change your diaper.
-Thus, the goddess assigned your punishment to a random Reddit user, and thus ended here.
+Thus, the goddess assigned your punishment to a random Reddit user and thus ended up in this situation.

 ![image](https://user-images.githubusercontent.com/57912076/232324676-fc3562f0-998c-4f26-ae69-c8800ca77a20.png)